dch/glazier/README.md

 CouchDB has been built & tested against the following components successfully

-* Erlang OTP R13B04 or R14B01 including source
+* Erlang OTP R14B01 including source
 * ICU 4.2.1
 * Win32 OpenSSL 1.0.0c
 * Mozilla SpiderMonkey 1.8.5 or SeaMonkey 2.0.11 release
 * libcurl 7.21.3

 ## Javascript #################################################################

 The Javascript engine used by CouchDB is Mozilla Spidermonkey.
-As there is no formal release for it, you can also build from Seamonkey, using the mozilla build toolkit.
+As there is no formal release for it, you can build from anywhere on trunk.
+The 1.8.5 source below is also used on the Mac OS X homebrew build of CouchDB.

-* get [seamonkey_bits]
-* run `c:\mozilla-build\start-msvc9.bat` even if you are on a 64-bit platform.

-        cd $RELAX && mkdir seamonkey-2.0.11
-        cd seamonkey-2.0.11
-        tar xjf ../bits/seamonkey-2.0.11.source.tar.bz2
-        cd ./comm-1.9.1/mozilla/js/src
-        autoconf-2.13
-        ./configure
-        make

 * to build and install from SpiderMonkey get [spidermonkey_bits]
 * run `c:\mozilla-build\start-msvc9.bat` even if you are on a 64-bit platform.